SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 * Continue with variant 1 installation procedure
 * If you have problems with the touchscreen (swapped axis etc.) run `bash update_hyperpixel4_boot.sh`
 * Use `bash setup.sh` to switch between 'display' and 'headless' mode
-* Remote connect to client via SEPIA Control HUB (see above) or configure system via display/touchscreen
+* Continue with the step 'SEPIA Client Setup' of the common instruction above or configure system via display/touchscreen